 Zak Martin uses a combination of psychic and psychological techniques in investigating crimes, disappearances etc. He achieves his best results working in co-operation with police teams, with access to police records, witnesses and evidence.

 If the case is the subject of an active police investigation, Zak will only consider responding to requests for help which come from either the detective in charge of the case or from the next-of-kin of the missing or murdered person, or their legal representative, and only where the police have agreed to his involvement and have indicated that they are prepared to co-operate with him.
 (It is illegal in most jurisdictions to conduct a private investigation into a case that is currently being investigated by the police.)

-Zak Martin has a "no publicity" policy with regard to cases on which he is consulted.
+Zak Martin has a confidentiality and "no publicity" policy with regard to cases on which he is consulted.
 He will not, under any circumstances, reveal or discuss details of a case, either while the investigation is in progress or at a later date, to representatives of the media.
-The exception to this rule is in missing persons cases where publicity may be deemed advantageous inasmuch as it can provide an opportunity to re-issue photographs or a description of the missing person and so revive public interest in the case.
+The exception to this rule is in missing persons and murder cases where publicity may be deemed advantageous inasmuch as it can provide an opportunity to re-issue photographs or a description of the missing or murdered person and so revive public interest in the case.
 It may also act to spur the police into redoubling their efforts to solve a case, or prompt them to take a fresh look at a case that has been consigned to the "cold cases" file.
-However, the decision on whether to make public his involvement in a case is entirely up to the police and the family of the missing or murdered person.
+However, the decision on whether to make his involvement in a case public is entirely up to the police and the family of the missing or murdered person.

 Zak Martin will not respond to requests for help in locating persons who have not actually been reported to the police as missing - for example, individuals who have merely lost contact with family members or friends, and where there is no reason to suspect that they have been the victim of foul play.